h3nock/ai-deep-dive/cli/README.md

 - Find your solution file (even if you reorganized the folder)
 - Run the test suite
 - Show detailed results
-- Sync your progress to the website (if bridge is connected)
+- Update your local progress

 ## Commands